Rosetta store: moderation

 The researcher is interested in studying the relationships between endurance, age, and exercising, with the hypothesis that the effect of age (not unexpectedly negative) is moderated by exercise, such that the more participants work out (higher levels of exer) the less age negatively affects endurance.

-For a longer discussion please check out GLM: Multiple regression, moderated regression, and simple slopes.
+For a longer discussion please check out Multiple regression, moderated regression, and simple slopes.

 GAMLj GLM